 The 2006 Agreements and the agreement regarding Absolut vodka, both described in the "Related Party Transactions" section of this MD&A, expire on September 29, 2021.
 Commissions from the distribution agreements represent approximately 18% of Corby's revenue.
-The parties continue to operate under these agreements, as well as under the production and administrative services agreements, which run until 2026, and are required to negotiate in good faith regarding renewal during the period September 29, 2020 to March 29, 2021.
+The parties continue to operate under these agreements, as well as under the production and administrative services agreements, which run until 2026, and are required to negotiate in good faith regarding renewal during the period September 29, 2019 to March 29, 2021, which they are currently doing.
+In accordance with its related party transaction policy, Corby's independent committee is involved in the negotiations.